Robbie-E/octave_ml_scripts/README.md

 # octave_scripts
-Practice on quick implementations of common learning algorrithms
+Practice on quick implementations of common learning algorithms using matlab/octave